catmorbid/cybergod-mkdocs/docs/systems/combat.md

 | 10              | Frenzy       | Fit of rage.
 You break something or do something stupid as a consequence.
 Receive **-1D** on Mind tests.                                                                                                                                                                                             |
 | 11              | Violent urge | You feel the urge to use excessive and brutal force on your enemies, leaving none alive.                                                                                                                                                                                                             |
 | 12              | Psychotic    | You enter into a state of violent unhinged psychosis and must kill everything and anything you see whether friend, foe or an innocent bystander, using your deadliest arsenal.                                                                                                                       |

+### Reducing Stress

+To recover stress naturally the characters must spend some [[core-mechanics#Structure of play|downtime]] to rest and relax, allowing them to recover at least one point of stress.
+Stress recovery can be increased in the following ways:
+- Spend the downtime in activity relating to their [[persona#Engrams|Engrams]], to recover additional point per engram engaged with this way.
+- Spend some time in therapy
+- Use drugs or other substances that alleviate stress